EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

     # ...
 ```

-Instead of using a string to define the name of the property (e.g. `email`) you
+Instead of using a string to define the name of the property (e.g. `'email'`)
-have to define a hash with the name of the property (`property: 'email'`) and
+you have to define a hash with the name of the property (`{ property: 'email'
-the custom label you want to display (`label: 'Contact'`).
+}`) and the options you want to define for it (`{ ..., label: 'Contact' }`).

-If your view contains lots of properties and most of them define their own
-custom label, consider using the alternative YAML syntax for sequences to
+If your entity contains lots of properties, consider using the alternative YAML
-improve the legibility of your backend configuration.
-The following example is
+syntax for sequences to improve the legibility of your backend configuration.
-equivalent to the above example:
+The following example is equivalent to the above example:

 ```yaml
 # app/config/config.yml